GTMStack

 You can write the best content in your category.
 You can target the right keywords.
 You can build a content team that ships every week.
 None of it matters if Google can’t properly crawl, render, index, and serve your pages.

 Technical SEO for B2B sites has specific challenges that consumer sites don’t face.
-B2B sites tend to have smaller page counts but more complex architectures — gated content, dynamic pricing pages, JavaScript-heavy apps, multi-domain setups, and deep information hierarchies.
+B2B sites tend to have smaller page counts but more complex architectures: gated content, dynamic pricing pages, JavaScript-heavy apps, multi-domain setups, and deep information hierarchies.
 Each of these creates potential crawl and index problems.

 This checklist covers what actually matters.
 Not every technical SEO recommendation you’ll find online applies to B2B sites.
-I’ve cut the theoretical stuff and focused on the items that, in practice, move the needle for sites with 100 to 10,000 pages targeting business buyers.
+We’ve cut the theoretical stuff and focused on the items that, in practice, move the needle for sites with 100 to 10,000 pages targeting business buyers.

 Site Speed and Core Web Vitals